-The C++ Mathematical Expression Toolkit Library (ExprTk) is a simple
+C++ Mathematical Expression Library

 Capabilities